-- Gaps between employment - Did the person find him/herself unintentionally without a job (i.e., fired), which is why there wasn't straight employment? - Does this person resign positions without having a new one lined up indicating s/he impulsively quits? - Did the person take another job that didn't work out and didn't put that on his/her application? - Short stints at jobs - o Is this person a job hopper? - Drastic changes in types of jobs - o Does this person really want to do something else and is just settling? - o Has this person been unable to find work in his/her field? - Does this person have a career path or just jobs? - Career ladder discrepancies - Why did s/he change jobs for a lower level position or pay cut? - o Is this a step down for him/her?
-Why is s/he interested? - Reasons for leaving - o Are these reasons going to affect his/her satisfaction in our job as well? - o Have those reasons been rectified? - O Do the reasons given match with job changes and dates of changes? - o Do the reasons show good judgment? - Indicated preferences (shift, pay, location, etc.) - Was s/he able to articulate why s/he is interested in something that may seem undesirable? - o Is s/he going to take something just for "a" job but keep looking? - Is s/he just trying to get a foot in the door and then hope that you will offer the preference desired?
+- Gaps between employment - Did this person find themselves unintentionally without a job (i.e., fired), which is why there wasn't straight employment? - Did this person resign from positions without having a new one lined up indicating they impulsively quit? - Did this person take another job that didn't work out and didn't put that on their application? - Short stints at jobs - o Is this person a job hopper? - Drastic changes in types of jobs - Does this person really want to do something else and is just settling? - Has this person been unable to find work in their field? - Does this person have a career path or just jobs? - Career ladder discrepancies - O Why did they change jobs for a lower level position or pay cut? - o Is this a step down for them?
+Why are they interested? - Reasons for leaving - Are these reasons going to affect their satisfaction in our job as well? - o Have those reasons been rectified? - O Do the reasons given match with job changes and dates of changes? - O Do the reasons show good judgment? - Indicated preferences (shift, pay, location, etc.) - Was this person able to articulate why they were interested in something that may seem undesirable? - o Is this person going to take something just for "a" job but keep looking? - Is this person just trying to get a foot in the door and then hope that you will offer the preference desired?
 Is that going to happen?

-Red flags are not disqualifiers, they are subjects to pursue in your questioning and evaluation
+Red flags are not disqualifiers, they are subjects to pursue in your questioning and evaluation.